Trading Glass

 The framework is simple:

-1. Identify your POI on the higher timeframe (4H order block, daily support, weekly FVG)
+1. Identify your POI on the higher timeframe (4H order block, daily support, weekly FVG — see the structure module for definitions)

 2. Drop to the lower timeframe (5m or 15m) and wait for price to reach the POI